-Michael W. Waters is founding pastor of Joy Tabernacle African Methodist Episcopal (A.M.E.)
-Church in Dallas, Texas.
-As pastor, professor, award-winning author, community leader, and social commentator, Waters’ words of hope and empowerment inspire national and international audiences.
+Dr. Michael W. Waters is the founder and Lead Pastor of the Abundant Life African Methodist Episcopal Church in Dallas, Texas.
+A pastor, professor, award-winning author, activist, and social commentator, Waters’ words of hope and empowerment inspire national and international audiences.

-He is married to Atty.
-Yulise Reaves Waters.
-They are the parents of three children.
+Dr. Waters is married to Attorney Yulise Reaves Waters.
+They are the proud parents of four children.